JuliaGuanzon/proptech_application/README.md

 The most important piece of code we need to run is the imports.
 Without these, information may not get pulled correctly.

+In order to enable Mapbox API we need to use our Mapbox API key.

+First we pull the information for San Francisco's gross rent, sales price per square foot, and housing units between 2010 and 2016.
+We then evaluate the housing trends, looking to see how many units were sold in the year.

+Next, we evaluate the trends for gross rent, sales price per square foot to see how the market functions.
+We analyze by time periods and by neighborhood.

+Lastly, an interactive map that

 ---